siemdejong/libvips/ZARR_INTEGRATION.md

 3. **No chunk cache**: Future optimization opportunity
 4. **Gzip only**: No alternative codecs (e.g., blosc, zstd)
 5. **No metadata**: Custom VIPS metadata not preserved
-6. **Single resolution**: OME-NGFF output only includes one resolution level
+6. **Single resolution**: OME-Zarr output only includes one resolution level

 ## Future Enhancements